AlessandroGrassi99/wgbot/README.md

 ## Tips and troubleshooting
 - Use the filters with the English version of the site, they must be in the format `https://www.wg-gesucht.de/en/`, with `/en/` at the end
+- Currently Selenium and other dependencies have some problems on macOS systems.
+Unfortunately, these are not problems that depend directly on the script; I recommend using a VM with Ubuntu.
 - I suggest you to check the README file of the [original project](https://github.com/nickirk/immo), there might be interesting insights there